Lorena Molina

 At the core of her work is an exploration of spatial inequalities and the challenges that oppressed groups face in constructing place and establishing a sense of belonging.
 The work is driven by a deep sense of displacement experienced after a 12-year-old civil war forced her and her family to migrate to the United States.
 Most of her work stems from a need to find and build community in a way that it’s both tender, accountable, challenging through difficult conversations that makes everybody involved actively question their position and privileges in society.

-She received her Master of Fine Art degree from the University of Minnesota in 2015 and her Bachelor of Fine Art from California State University, Fullerton, in 2012.
-Molina has been a recipient of the Diversity of Views and Experiences fellowship, The Christopher Cardozo Fellowship, (Two) Truth and Reconciliation grant from Artswave, The Idea Fund, and The Kala Art Institute fellowship.
-She has exhibited and performed both nationally and internationally, such as the Contemporary Art Center, Cincinnati, The Kemper Museum, Southeast Museum of Photography, 621 Gallery, The Carnegie, Covington, KY, Vox Populi, FSU Museum of Fine Arts, EXPO Chicago, The Armory, The Delaplaine Art Center, The Beijing Film Academy and all over the piazzas of Florence, Italy.
+She received her Master of Fine Arts from the University of Minnesota in 2015 and her Bachelor of Fine Arts from California State University, Fullerton, in 2012.
+Molina has been the recipient of numerous awards and fellowships, including the Diversity of Views Fellowship, the Christopher Cardozo Fellowship, (two) Truth and Reconciliation Grants from ArtsWave, Hot Picks by Smack Mellon, Vacant to Vibrant Grant, Fotofocus Exhibition Grant, The Idea Fund, Artpace International Residency, and The Kala Art Institute Fellowship.

 In the classroom, she works with students to understand the way that images are laden with history and vocabulary.
 Images tell stories, but who gets to tell the story matters.

-All work © 2023 by Lorena Molina / All rights reserved.
+All work © 2025 by Lorena Molina / All rights reserved.